Jeremy Gieske

 Training Consultant

-Jeremy Gieske initially became involved
+Jeremy Gieske initially became involved in the

-in the National Institute on Media and the Family as a
+National Institute on Media and the Family as a

 video game reviewer.
-He has been an avid videogame player
+He has been an avid videogame

-his interest has developed beyond simply playing the games,
+However, his interest has developed beyond simply

-but also trying to understand the historical, social and
+playing the games, but also trying to understand

-cultural impact of video games.
-Jeremy's practical experience
+games.
+Jeremy's practical experience with playing

-mass communications help him accurately inform parents
+help him accurately inform parents about the games

-about the games their kids are playing, or want to play.
+their kids are playing, or want to play.

-In his youth, Jeremy began public speaking
+In his youth, Jeremy began public speaking as a

-as a member of his 4-H club.
+member of his 4-H club.
 Since then he has had many

-opportunities to develop presentations and training sessions
+opportunities to develop presentations and training

-through his education and employment, and he has presented
+sessions through his education and employment, and

-to groups ranging in size from 4 to 30 people.
+he has presented to groups ranging in size from

-As a long-time student of media, especially
+As a long-time student of media, especially electronic

-the study and development of media.
+study and development of media.
 He recently acquired

 his Masters degree with distinction from the University